Anomalous Surface Conductivity of Weyl Semimetals

 \emph{Conclusion.} We have shown that the dc surface conductivity of a WSM contains an anomalous contribution at nonzero temperature and doping in addition to the expected Drude contribution from the FAs.
-The novel contribution is manifestly non-Drude in character, being independent of the surface scattering time, and stems from the intrinsic inseparability of the surface from the bulk.
-Moreover, its temperature and doping dependences are locked to each other by a universal, dimensionless ratio: $\pi^2/3$.
-Remarkably, in layered WSMs the anomalous part dominates the temperature dependence at low temperatures.
-We argued that the surface imitates a correlated liquid even in the absence of any explicit scattering due to its coupling to the bulk, and the anomalous conductivity can be understood as a response of this liquid.
+The novel contribution is manifestly non-Drude in character, being independent of the in-plane scattering time, stems from the intrinsic inseparability of the surface from the bulk, and dominates the temperature dependence at low temperatures.
+Moreover, its temperature and doping dependences are locked to each other by a universal, dimensionless ratio: $k_B^2\pi^2/3$.
+We argued that the bulk states when projected on the surface mimics a correlated liquid, and the anomalous conductivity can be understood as a response of this liquid.

 \begin{widetext}